viditpandey06/VE_Compiler/README.md

 ## Important!

-While using java compiler we request you to send the class name as - "Main" for it to function properly, we will resolve this issue in the further update.
+While using java compiler we request you to send the class name as - "Main" for it to function properly, we will enhance this feature in further updates.